 Sensors and Devices

 For data collection we use sensors.
 Their design is specialized to detect and measure specific physical properties and events.
-It is of various types like temperature, light, pressure, and motion sensors.
+It is of various types like temperature sensors, light, pressure, and motion sensors.

 Devices do the job of collecting data from the environment.
 It ranges from simple sensors to complex smart devices.
 Smart devices perform advanced functionalities.
 These capture real-time information such as temperature, location, humidity, motion, etc. By integrating devices with the IoT system, devices facilitate continuous data collection.
 It can help businesses and organizations to make better data-driven decisions.